 - Under BRS, the military auto-enrolls you in TSP at 5% of basic pay, contributing to an age-appropriate Lifecycle (L) Fund — a reasonable default, but one most members never examine

-- If you enrolled before 2018 and never changed your settings, your balance may be entirely in the G Fund — which historically earns roughly 2–4% per year, barely keeping pace with inflation
+- If you enrolled before 2018 and never changed your settings, your balance may be entirely in the G Fund — which has historically earned modest returns that may barely keep pace with inflation; check TSP.gov for current G Fund performance data

 - The BRS government match is worth up to 5% of your base pay — if you contribute less than 5%, you're leaving part of that match on the table